• Skip to primary navigation

 Instructions

 1. Cook pasta: Start by cooking your pasta according to package directions.
-Many people salt their pasta water.
-If you do that, I recommend first bring the pot of water to a boil, then add the salt and stir so it dissolves easily.
+Many people salt their pasta water (add less salt to the vegan pumpkin cheese sauce if you intend to do this).
+Also, if you want to salt your pasta water but aren't sure how, first bring the pot of water to a boil, then add the salt and stir so it dissolves easily.
 The bubbles will slow at the introduction of something room temperature, so then return it to a boil before adding the pasta.

-2. Make cheese sauce: While the pasta cooks, make the cheese sauce by combining the silken tofu, pumpkin puree, nutritional yeast, garlic, spices, and lemon juice in a blender.
+2. Blend the vegan pumpkin cheese sauce: While the pasta cooks, make the cheese sauce by combining the silken tofu, pumpkin purée, nutritional yeast, garlic, spices, and lemon juice in a blender.
 Blend until completely smooth.
 Taste and adjust any seasonings if necessary.

 3. Drain your pasta and leave it in the colander for a moment.